janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ## The Collector Component

-The Collector component is part of a Network Controller that collect telemetry data from Providers, typically by periodic polling or subscriptions, and ensure the collected data is stored in a Time Series Database (TSDB).
+The Collector component is part of a Network Controller that collects telemetry data from Providers, typically by periodic polling or subscriptions, and ensures the collected data is stored in a Time Series Database (TSDB).
 The actual data stream may or may not be passing through the collector component; the collector is responsible for ensuring data flows from the Provider to the destination TSDB, and that the data has a YANG description and is tagged with necessary metadata.
 How the Collector agrees with a Provider to deliver data in a timely manner is beyond the scope of this document.

 ~~~
          +-------------+